UC Berkeley

-Summer Springboard program for high school students on the campus of UC Berkeley
+Summer Springboard program for high school students in Berkeley

 Campus Overview

-• Visit some of the most dynamic and innovative companies and organizations in Silicon Valley and across the Bay Area, such as Apple, Stanford University, and other institutions.
+• Visit some of the most dynamic and innovative companies and organizations in Silicon Valley and across the Bay Area, such as Google, Tesla, Netflix, Stanford University, and other institutions.

 • Explore some of the most famous landmarks in San Francisco: The Golden Gate Bridge, Pier 39, Ghirardelli Square, Fisherman's Wharf, and more!